planetary-social/ansible-scripts/README.md

 1. Install Ansible and Ansible Galaxy
 2. Run `ansible-galaxy install -r requirements.yml`

+# Running ansible against Droplets created under the `terraform` repository
+All new droplets created using the [terraform repo](https://github.com/verse-pbc/terraform) will require the use of the [ansible_ssh_key](./ansible_ssh_key).
+This key is encrypted with ansible-vault, and can be decrypted with a call to `ansible-vault decrypt ./ansible_ssh_key`, so you can use it locally while executing playbooks.
+Just remember to always re-encrypt it before pushing to Github.

 # Repo structure

 Ansible is structured around running playbooks against an inventory of servers.
 Our repo is mainly structured, around our